alkatrazstudio/prev-colors/README.md

 ## Notes

-1. This add-on will work reliably only if the setting "Options > General > Language & Appearance > Fonts & Colors > Colors > Override the colors specified by the content with my selections above" is set to "Never".
+1. This add-on will work reliably only if the setting "Menu > Settings > Language & Appearance > Fonts & Colors > Colors... > Override the colors specified by the content with my selections above" is set to "Never".
    Otherwise Thunderbird may take full control of the colors and won't allow to the user to choose the font color at all.
    The popup will also become blank because it relies on custom colors too.